RShivasurya201/social-media-platform/README.md

 # Mini Twitter — Dashboard (frontend only)

-This is a small frontend-only dashboard with hardcoded posts.
-It's a Vite + React static site ready to deploy to Vercel.
+This is a small frontend-only dashboard built with Vite + React.
+It includes a working composer so users can create posts in the browser; all post data is stored locally (in localStorage) and no backend is required.

 Quick start